Richard Dreyfuss: 1975–1995: Career stardom and acclaim

 Dreyfuss went on to star in box office blockbusters Jaws (1975) and Close Encounters of the Third Kind (1977), both directed by Steven Spielberg.
 He won the 1978 Academy Award for Best Actor at the 50th Academy Awards ceremony for his portrayal of a struggling actor in The Goodbye Girl (1977), becoming the youngest actor to do so (at the age of 30 years, 125 days old), besting Marlon Brando, who had won his first Oscar in 1955 at the age of 30 years, 360 days old.
 This record stood for 25 years until it was broken in 2003 by Adrien Brody, who was three weeks shy of age 30 at the time of the 75th Academy Awards ceremony.
 Dreyfuss is still, however, the shortest to have ever won Best Actor, standing at about 5 foot 4 inches tall.
 In five years, between 1973 and 1978, the films that Dreyfuss appeared in grossed upwards of $900 million.
 He made his producing debut with The Big Fix (1978), in which he also starred.

 Around 1978, Dreyfuss began using cocaine frequently; he claims to not remember anything from the production of the 1981 film Whose Life Is It Anyway?.
 His addiction came to a head in 1982, when he was arrested for possession of the drug after he blacked out while driving, and his Mercedes-Benz 450 SL struck a tree.
-He entered rehabilitation and eventually made a Hollywood comeback with the films Down and Out in Beverly Hills in 1986 and Stakeout the following year.
+He entered court-appointed rehabilitation and eventually made a Hollywood comeback with the films Down and Out in Beverly Hills in 1986 and Stakeout the following year.
 Dreyfuss appeared as the elder Gordie Lachance (played by his Buddy System co-star Wil Wheaton) in Rob Reiner's Stand by Me (narration only), a coming-of-age drama/comedy adapted from Stephen King's novella The Body.
 He was nominated for a Golden Globe playing a defense lawyer in the courtroom thriller Nuts.
 In 1988, he reunited with director Paul Mazursky to star in the political farce Moon over Parador.